thumpnail/NanoScript/README.md

  + BetterConsoleTables

 ### Footnote
-It should be now possible to create a fibonacci calculator
+It should be now possible to create a fibonacci calculator(it doesn't)